|

 person to be hanged at Walton was 31 year old Elizabeth Berry who was executed

-on the 14th of March 1887 for the murder by
+on the 14th of March 1887 for the murder by poisoning of her 11 year old

-poisoning of her 11 year old daughter for her life insurance of £10.
-She was
+daughter for her life insurance of £10.
+She was also accused of murdering her

-also accused of murdering her husband, but this was not proceeded with.
-Mrs. Berry was hanged by Mr.
+husband, but this was not proceeded with.
+Mrs. Berry was hanged by Mr. Berry

-Berry and as a further coincidence, they had actually met previously and danced
+and as a further coincidence, they had actually met previously and danced

 together at a police ball in Manchester a few years earlier.
+He visited her in

-He visited her in the condemned cell on the evening before her execution and
+the condemned cell on the evening before her execution and assured her that her

-assured her that her death would be quick and painless.
-In fact, she is
+death would be quick and painless.
+In fact, she is reported to have fainted on

-reported to have fainted on the gallows the following morning and presumably
+the gallows the following morning and presumably did not feel anything.
+Click here for a

 There

-the murder of his mother on the morning of Wednesday,
+for the murder of his mother on the morning of Wednesday, the 17th of August

-the 17th of August 1892.
-In the intervening years, 3 men had been
+1892.
+In the intervening years, three men had been executed at Kirkdale, the

-executed at Kirkdale, the last being John Conway on the 20th of August 1891.
-This was to be Berry's last execution
+last being John Conway on the 20th of August 1891.
+This was to be Berry's last

-of Britain's No. 1 hangman
+resigned the post of Britain's No. 1 hangman soon afterwards.

 The only

-other woman to suffer at Walton was 53 year old Margaret Walber
+other woman to suffer at Walton was 53 year old Margaret Walber who was hanged

-2nd of April 1894 for the murder of her husband.
+by James Billington on the 2nd of April 1894 for the murder of her husband.

-Billington, on the 4th of June of 1895.
-Miller had lodged with Edward Moyse who ran a bookstall in Mann Island, Liverpool and was
+James Billington, on the 4th of June of 1895.
+Miller had lodged with Edward

-John survived the murderous attack and was able to raise the alarm.
+survived the murderous attack and was able to raise the alarm.
 Just £8 was

 found in Edward's house.
 John was able to give the police a description of